 Avocado Baby Food

-Avocado is the easiest to prep but won’t hold very well for storing.
+Avocado is the easiest to prepare but won’t hold very well for storing.

-This one is best made fresh, and be sure to use it up quickly!
+This one is best made fresh; be sure to use it quickly!

 - Slice and pit the avocado.